racket/rhombus/rhombus/0000-rhombus.md

 contracts work with the `::` contract operator, including `Integer` (meaning exact integer), `Number`, and `String`.

-_The currently prototype doesn't offer a direct way to define new predicate-based contracts, but that will be straightforward.
-Since a binding operator gets an opportunity to adjust the value delivered to a variable, non-predicate contracts fit naturally into the language's framework._

 The `::` operator also works in expression positions.
 In that case, the right-hand expression must produce a value that satisfies the right-hand contract, otherwise a run-time contract exception is raised.
+The `is_a` operator takes a contract like `::`, but only checks whether the result of the left-hand expression matches the contract.

+_Since a binding operator gets an opportunity to adjust the value delivered to a variable, non-predicate contracts fit naturally into the language's framework.
+Probably `is_a` should fail on non-predicate contracts._

 When `struct` defines a new structure type, a contract can be associated with each field.
 The contract is checked when an instance